blockchainsllc/in3-docs/docs/spec.md

 - no string literals starting with `0x` since this is always considered as hexcoded bytes
 - no propertyNames within the same object with the same key hash

-Since we are able to accept these restrictions, we can keep the json-parser simple.
+Since we are able to accept these restrictions, we can keep the JSON-parser simple.
 This binary-format is highly optimized for small devices and will reduce the payload to about 30%.
 This is achieved with the following optimizations:

 * All strings starting with `0x`are interpreted as binary data and stored as such, which reduces the size of the data to 50%.
 * Recurring byte-values will use references to previous data, which reduces the payload, especially for merkle proofs.
-* All propertyNames of JSON-Objects are hashed to a 16bit-value, reducing the size of the data to a signifivant amount (depending on the propertyName).
+* All propertyNames of JSON-objects are hashed to a 16bit-value, reducing the size of the data to a signifivant amount (depending on the propertyName).

   The hash is calculated very easily like this:
   ```c